npr99/URSC645/Readings/00_URSC645_AnnotatedBibliography.md

 ### **Challenges and Solutions**

-* Challenge: Lack of code sharing and documentation.
+- Challenge 1: Lack of code sharing and documentation.
 Social scientists often don't share their analysis code, which makes research difficult to reproduce.
 Using point-and-click methods instead of syntax also means that analysis steps aren't recorded.

-Solution: Share all research code (syntax files) and any code used to get or combine data.
+  Solution 1: Share all research code (syntax files) and any code used to get or combine data.
 Always use syntax files instead of graphical interfaces to make sure the analysis is recorded.

-- Challenge 1: Restrictions on data access and retention.
+- Challenge 2: Restrictions on data access and retention.
 Access restrictions and short data retention periods limit the ability to share data and code.

-  Solution 1: Use meta-information and share code to help make research reproducible.
+  Solution 2: Use meta-information and share code to help make research reproducible.
 Work toward policies that keep data and research code for a long time.

-- Challenge 2: Working with changing data.
+- Challenge 3: Working with changing data.
 Data from administrative systems can change over time, so it's hard to know exactly which data were used.

-  Solution 2: Document the code and time parameters used to get the data from the dynamic system.
+  Solution 3: Document the code and time parameters used to get the data from the dynamic system.

-- Challenge 3: Limited exploratory data analysis when using administrative data.
+- Challenge 4: Limited exploratory data analysis when using administrative data.

-  Solution 3: Develop better tools to explore this kind of data.
+  Solution 4: Develop better tools to explore this kind of data.

-- Challenge 4: Lack of version control.
+- Challenge 5: Lack of version control.
 Without version control, it's hard to track changes in code or go back to older versions.
 Using personal websites or repositories is not ideal.

-  Solution 4: Use version control systems like Git to manage code changes.
+  Solution 5: Use version control systems like Git to manage code changes.
 Also, use Research Objects (ROs) to organize all research outputs (data, code, documentation).